ChampionApe/FinancialFriction/README.md

-# FinancialFriction
+# Financial Frictions, Liquidity and the Business Cycle - Spring, 2020
-A collection of small scale models from Financial Frictions master course at UCPH
+A collection of small scale models from Financial Frictions master course at UCPH.